efabless/caravel_board/README.md

 See the README for the the Nucleo automated test setup here -- https://bit.ly/3KPriWb

+## Stanford Projects

+See the  README for testing projects here --

 ## Firmware

 You will need python 3.6 or later.